Living In shelter

 In the Long Term Housing Program (LTHP) New Ground meets the family’s basic nutritional and physical needs upon first entering the program.
 Each family is placed in long-term, affordable, low-income housing.
 For the next three to five years, New Ground provides all the educational, vocational, and counseling services as well as basic needs and general support through our intensive social work and education services for all family members.

 The JumpStart Program (JSP) provides services to a larger number of homeless families waiting for placement in the LTHP.
 Each family also works closely with a social worker to get a “JumpStart” on their goals in education, financial literacy, employment, parenting and other life skills before entering the LTHP.

 WHPDC has a supportive housing program that places families in single family houses and provides intensive case management.

 CDCLI administers the Housing Choice Voucher program in Suffolk County.
 Their website has information on housing lotteries and affordable rental units.

 The most common barriers for families exiting homelessness are economic and/or from discrimination and oppression.
 Often, the most helpful options are housing subsidies, either short-term through Rapid Rehousing programs or housing vouchers.
 There is a limited stock of Permanent Supportive Housing available for families and they are less likely to qualify.

 Rapid rehousing programs exit about 200 families in shelter, each year, by offering short-term rental assistance, housing search, and case management.

 Households do not apply for this program.
-Families in shelter for more than one year are automatically added to a waitlist and then contacted by a rapid rehousing program when they are next on the list.
+Families in shelter for the longest periods of time are added to a waitlist and then contacted by a rapid rehousing program when they are next on the list.

 The most common barriers for single adults exiting homeless are due to challenges maintaining stability.
 Permanent Supportive Housing can be a good fit, when available.